 Why Balance Boards Are Great for Older Adults

-You’re more likely to fall when you get older and because of this, we’re more likely to be injured in a fall.
-Balance is always important, but seniors, in particular, can benefit from having done some balance training.
+You’re more likely to fall when you get older and because of this are more likely to be injured in a fall.
+Balance is always important, but as you get older, in particular, you can benefit from having done some balance training.

 Participants in one study managed to increase their balancing abilities by over 200 percent, even while balancing with their eyes closed.
 The best balance board for seniors will be sturdy and might have a textured surface to aid in slippage.